-What to do if you've nowhere to stay
+What to do if you are homeless and have nowhere to stay

 If you don't have anywhere to stay, don't panic - there are several things you can do.
 This page looks at your options.